famesjranko/Connect4-Lisp-Web/README.md

-# Connect-4 Heuristic Player - Web Edition
+# Connect-4 Lisp Heuristic Player - Web Dashboard

 A web interface for the Connect-4 Heuristic AI, powered by Common Lisp.